 When you underwater a ZZ plant, its stem can get wrinkly.
 This is because the plant has been underwatered for too long and lacks hydration.

-Similarly, overwatering can cause wrinkles on the stem of your ZZ plant.
+Similarly, overwatering can cause wrinkled stems on the ZZ plant.
 If the soil is too moist and saturated, it can cause stem rot that leads to wrinkling.
 To prevent this situation, you will have to either water the plant well or cut back on watering entirely.

 Why Is My ZZ Plant Stem Wrinkled?